mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Category**: Spells in Shadowrun are divided into five categories: Combat, Detection, Health, Illusion, and Manipulation.
 Spells are listed according to their category, since there are commonalities throughout the category.

-**Range**: This is either Touch, meaning the target needs to be touched (succeed on an additional unarmed Close Combat attack that deals no damage prior to casting the spell, and subtract the target’s Armor rating from their Defense Rating for this attack); LOS, meaning the caster needs a physical sight line to the target (optical lenses such as binoculars count as physical line of sight; magical effects and digitized images such as thermographic goggles do not); LOS(A) means the spell has a line of sight range and also has an area effect, which starts at a two-meter-radius sphere; Special means the range is defined in the write-up of the spell.
+**Range**: This is either Touch, meaning the target needs to be touched; LOS, meaning the caster needs a physical sight line to the target (optical lenses such as binoculars count as physical line of sight; magical effects and digitized images such as thermographic goggles do not); LOS(A) means the spell has a line of sight range and also has an area effect, which starts at a two-yard-radius sphere; Special means the range is defined in the write-up of the spell.

 **Duration**: This describes how long the spell lasts.
 It is usually Instantaneous (I), meaning it takes effect and then immediately dissipates; Sustained (S), meaning the effect lasts as long as the caster keeps it in operation (dropping a sustained spell requires no use of an action; the magician simply stops holding it); Limited (L) means the spell has a set endpoint that the spell cannot be sustained beyond, but it can be dropped earlier than that if desired (the standard penalties for Sustained spells apply); and Permanent (P), meaning the effect does not dissipate and stays in place without any effort or focus on the part of the caster—the spell becomes a full part of the world.

 **Type**: This is either M (for mana) or P (for physical).
 Mana spells interact solely with the astral plane; they may affect living beings, as living beings have an astral component, but they have no effect on nonliving, non-astral entities.
 Physical spells only affect the physical realm.

 **Drain Value (DV)**: This is the base value that casters must resist to avoid experiencing drain.
 It can be increased if casters use Amp Up or Increase Area to adjust their spells.
+In essence this is the Rating that must be achieved on the Drain Test.

-These are characteristics of every spell; each category may add other characteristics, which are described under each category’s heading.
+These are STATIS of every spell; each category may add other STATIS, which are described under each category’s heading.

 ### Sustained Costs